u-blox/u-blox-sho-OpenCPU/zephyr/boards/u-blox/ubx_evknorab2/doc/index.rst

 .. note::

-   All software for the NORA-B2 module is experimental and hardware availability is restricted to the participants in the limited sampling program.
+   Tested using Zephyr samples blinky, button, peripheral_lbs.

-   This board definition is preliminary.
-Tested using Zephyr samples blinky, blinky_pwm, button.
-Other interfaces are untested.
+The NORA-B2 module is built on the nRF54L15, nRF54L10 and nRF54L05 SoCs

-The NORA-B2 module is built on the nRF54L15 SoC from Nordic Semiconductor.
+from Nordic Semiconductor, in different variants.

-The Development Kit hardware provides support for the Nordic Semiconductor nRF54L15 Arm Cortex-M33 CPU and the following devices:
+The Development Kit hardware provides support for the Nordic Semiconductor nRF54Lxx Arm Cortex-M33 CPU and the following devices:

 * :abbr:`SAADC (Successive Approximation Analog to Digital Converter)`
 * CLOCK